Celestyal Cruises: 2017

 In May, Celestyal launched its redesigned website which was designed to include cruise information as well as company news and details for its value program, Celestyal Inclusive Experience.

 Celestyal began a partnership with Hays Travel in September to expand its customer base across the UK, making its cruises available through Hays Tour Operating Limited.
-Celestyal has also partnered with Air Canada Vacations, Transat, Hola Sun Holidays, Apple Vacations, Iglu and Planet Cruise.
+Celestyal also partnered with Air Canada Vacations, Transat, Hola Sun Holidays, Apple Vacations, Iglu and Planet Cruise.

 In late 2017, Celestyal announced that it would be extending its cruise season in Greece to 10 months, including seven-night Aegean cruises with overnight destinations in Mykonos and Santorini, and that its 2019 Greek islands itineraries leaving from Piraeus, would have longer stays with more destinations, included Mykonos, Samos or Kusadasi, Patmos, Heraklion (Crete), Rhodes and Santorini.
-Louis Cruises would add their Majesty to the Celestyal fleet in Greece for Aegean cruises in 2018, when its charter to Marella Cruises, previously Thomson Cruises, had ended though in July 2018, the ship was sold to the Israeli company Mano Maritime.
+Louis Cruises intended to add their Majesty to the Celestyal fleet in Greece for Aegean cruises in 2018, when its charter to Marella Cruises, previously Thomson Cruises, had ended, but in July 2018, the ship was sold to the Israeli company Mano Maritime.

 2018

 In January, Celestyal decided to pull out of Cuba after five seasons, citing the company's need to focus on the growing demand coming from its Greek operation.

-In June, Chris Theophilides succeeded Kyriakos Anastasiadis as the Celestyal's CEO, and in August Capt.
+In June, Chris Theophilides succeeded Kyriakos Anastasiadis as Celestyal's CEO, and in August Capt.
 George Koumpenas was promoted to Chief Operating Officer and Leslie Peden to Chief Commercial Officer.
 The company announced in December 2018 that it was targeting a 21 percent growth in guest numbers from 108,000 in 2018 to a targeted number of 130,000 guests in 2019.

 2019

-In April Celestyal announced that it would be extending its 2020 season with a new winter itinerary for Celestyal Olympia, with a six-week season in the Adriatic homeporting at Venice from December 2020.
+In April, Celestyal announced that it would be extending its 2020 season with a new winter itinerary for Celestyal Olympia, with a six-week season in the Adriatic homeporting at Venice from December 2020.

 2020

-In January 2020, Celestyal Cruises president Kostakis Loizou was honoured for his significant contribution to the Greek cruise industry during the annual general assembly of the Association of Cruise Ship Owners and Maritime Agencies (EEKFN).
+In January 2020, Celestyal Cruises' president Kostakis Loizou was honoured for his significant contribution to the Greek cruise industry during the annual general assembly of the Association of Cruise Ship Owners and Maritime Agencies (EEKFN).
 In February Theophilides revealed that the cruise line's estimated contribution to the Greek economy for 2014-2018 had reached €102.5 million annually.
 He noted that €28m was in direct operating expenditure and €4.1m to Greek food and beverage suppliers.

 In November, Celestyal Cruises announced it had completed a brand refresh with a new logo and strapline - Experience Life, Experience the Journey.
-The new look brand would debut on its new flagship Celestyal Experience.
+The new-look brand would debut on its new flagship Celestyal Experience.
 Peter Economides, owner and founder of brand creator Felix BNI said, "We wanted to capture the Greek DNA through the Greek love of life and to express it in a modernized interpretation of the brand design."

 The cruise programme was severely disrupted in 2020 and 2021 by the COVID-19 pandemic.